-It will be common for Muslims to place Islamic scriptures or the whole quran on their heads during the Laylatul Qadr night of prayer, which is on Monday 18th May 2020
+It will be common for Muslims to place Islamic scriptures or the whole quran on their heads during the Laylat al-Qadr night of prayer, which is on Monday 16th March 2026

 The word ‘Ramadan’ is derived from a root meaning ‘heat’.
 The original month of Ramadan was during the hottest part of the Arab year.